-Subject to adjustment as provided in the 2015 Plan, the total aggregate number of shares of our common stock reserved and available for issuance pursuant to awards granted under the 2015 Plan is 9,000,000, of which 4,288,465 shares remain available for future issuance as of December 31, 2020.
+Subject to adjustment as provided in the 2015 Plan, the total aggregate number of shares of our common stock reserved and available for issuance pursuant to awards granted under the 2015 Plan is 9,000,000.
+The following table provides information as of December 31, 2021, regarding the securities authorized for issuance under our equity compensation plan, the 2015 Plan.